 Questions?
 Contact VCU Career Services at email@example.com, and visit our drop-in hours (Tues-Fri, 11 a.m.-2 p.m. in the Commons).

 - Be a current VCU undergraduate student.

-- Plan to enroll for at least one semester (fall 2022) after your funded internship in a VCU undergraduate program, or be a continuing student in an accelerated (5-year) Master's program at VCU.
+- Plan to enroll for at least one semester (fall 2023) after your funded internship in a VCU undergraduate program or be a continuing student in an accelerated (5-year) Master's program at VCU.

 Eligible internship experiences must:

-- Be unpaid or underpaid based on applicable expenses (see budget worksheet in application).
+- Be unpaid or underpaid based on applicable expenses.

 Frequently Asked Questions